 Nik joined HQAI in 2018, bringing a passion for humanitarian accountability.
-From an early women’s development project in Bougainville at the end of the 90s has grown 20 years’ management experience with international and national NGOs across Asia and East and Southern Africa.
+Starting with a women’s development project in Bougainville at the end of the 90s Nik has grown 25 years’ management experience with international and national NGOs across Asia and East and Southern Africa.

 From 2015-17, Nik worked for DanChurchAid (DCA) while managing “Listen Learn Act” (LLA), a partnership with Save the Children Denmark and Ground Truth Solutions that worked closely with Sphere and the CHS Alliance.

 LLA explored quality and accountability in practice and reinforced the roll-out of the CHS seeking input from affected communities and helped NGOs “course correct” based on that feedback.

 As well as auditing organisations on their CHS journey, Nik has worked and volunteered with many community organisations, most recently Age Concern New Zealand, supporting older people to live healthy and active lives, particularly free from elder abuse.